gxf1212/notes/techniques/Specific-Software-Usage.md

 https://www.misterma.com/archives/900/

-all are usage & mounting reference
+all are usage & mounting reference (not for just syncing?)

 ```shell
 $ rclone config